viamrobotics/docs/docs/extend/modular-resources/upload/_index.md

    See [The `meta.json` file](/manage/cli/#the-metajson-file) for more information.

-1. Run `viam module update` to register the configuration changes you just made to `meta.json` with the Viam Registry.
+1. Run `viam module update` to register the configuration changes you just made to `meta.json` with the Viam registry.
    Run this command from within the same directory as your `meta.json` file:

       ``` sh {id="terminal-prompt" class="command-line" data-prompt="$"}
       viam module update
       ```

-   On a successful update, the command will return a link to the updated module in the Viam Registry.
+   On a successful update, the command will return a link to the updated module in the Viam registry.

-1. Package your custom module to get it ready to upload to the Viam Registry.
+1. Package your custom module to get it ready to upload to the Viam registry.
    Currently, the Registry only supports `tar.gz` or `tar.xz` format.
    Use the command below specific for the language of your module: